Sensitive data is confidential information that must be kept safe and out of reach from all outsiders unless they have permission to access it.

 Access to sensitive data should be limited through sufficient data security and information security practices designed to prevent data leaks and data breaches.

-The rise of regulatory scrutiny over sensitive data protection has culminated into a desperate need for improved data management, third-party risk management, and enhanced cybersecurity.
+The rise of regulatory scrutiny over sensitive data protection has culminated in a desperate need for improved data management and Third-Party Risk Management framework designs.
 Forsaking these now essential requirements could cost your business up to $4 million.

 Sensitive information includes all data, whether original or copied, which contains: